-7. Panel's Work Programme
+- 6. Chair's Announcements - 7.
+Panel's Work Programme (Pages 9 10)

-To receive a verbal update on the work programme.
+To consider the programme of meetings and work programme.

-8. Questions Submitted in Advance to the Police and Crime Commissioner (Pages 9 - 10)
+8. Questions submitted in advance to the Police and Crime Commissioner (Pages 11 - 12)

-10.20 am THE POLICE AND CRIME COMMISSIONER WILL BE IN ATTENDANCE FOR THE FOLLOWING PART OF THE MEETING
+10.15 am THE POLICE AND CRIME COMMISSIONER WILL BE IN ATTENDANCE FOR THE FOLLOWING PART OF THE MEETING

-- 9. Welcome to the Police and Crime Commissioner/Introduction by the Commissioner - 10.
-Police and Crime Commissioner's Proposed Precept for 2023/24 (Pages 11 - 18)
+- 9. Welcome to the Police and Crime Commissioner and Introduction by the Police and Crime Commissioner - 10.
+Police and Crime Commissioner's Proposed Precept for 2024/25 (Pages 13 20)

-To review the Police and Crime Commissioner's proposed Precept for 2023/24.
+To review the Police and Crime Commissioner's proposed Precept for 2024/25.